turri21/Altair8800_Senhor/README.md

       Comumicates with serial port requires SENSE swithes to be set to 0xFD. this is the basic interpreter originally created by Bill Gates and Paul Allen.

-  The Basic4k32 require the serial port to be setup and the sense switches to be set this way:
+  The Basic4k32 requires the serial port to be setup and the sense switches to be set like this (note the sense switches are the switches below the upper 8 address LEDs).
+Basic will not start properly unless the sense switches are set:
     - 15 to 10 ON
     - 9 OFF
     - 8 ON

+   The sense switches control some aspects of initializing the serial port on the Altair8800.
 ## Altair operation
 http://altairclone.com/altair_experience.htm